An Introduction to Thorazine Overdose

 - Irregular heart rhythms (arrhythmias).

+The treatment for a Thorazine overdose will vary.
 If the overdose was recent, a healthcare provider may give certain medicines or place a tube into the stomach to "pump the stomach."
 Vomiting should not be induced after a Thorazine overdose.
 However, once Thorazine has been absorbed into the body, there is no treatment that can remove it quickly.
 Therefore, in these cases, treatment involves supportive care, which consists of treating the symptoms that occur as a result of the overdose.
 For example, supportive treatment options may include:

 - Fluids through an intravenous line (IV)